CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 - [Field types](#-field-types-)

 # Introduction
-This document describes the contents of the json files used in Cataclysm: Dark days ahead.
-You are probably reading this if you want to add or change content of Catacysm: Dark days ahead and need to learn more about what to find where and what each file and property does.
+This document describes the contents of the json files used in Cataclysm: Dark Days Ahead.
+You are probably reading this if you want to add or change content of Catacysm: Dark Days Ahead and need to learn more about what to find where and what each file and property does.

 ## Overall structure
 The game data is distributed amongst many JSON files in `data`.
 Most of the